FairwindsOps/terraform-bastion/aws/README.md

 In another terminal tab, edit your KubeConfig and replace `api.clustername.domain.com` with `127.0.0.1:8443` in the `server` line for your private cluster.

 With the above, as long as the SSH proxy connection remains active, you can use `kubectl` to access your private Kubernetes cluster.
 Close the SSH connection in the other terminal tab to stop proxying to the private API.

+#### EKS Clusters

+Certificates for EKS API endpoints will not be valid for the `127.0.0.1` address in the above example.
+You can use a [SOCKS5 Proxy](https://kubernetes.io/docs/tasks/extend-kubernetes/socks5-proxy-access-api/) to access these clusters.

 ### Use Sshuttle to get a VPN-like Experience